 WHO doesn’t love owls????
 A series of six haiku poems about insects and animals going to sleep will encourage your little one to sleep soundly.
 The Japanese word for each poem title is included as well.

 Extension: Create your own haiku and say it aloud to your baby.
 A haiku has three lines.
-The first with five syllables, the second with seven syllables, and the third with five syllables.
+The first has five syllables, the second with seven and the third with five.
 An example haiku is below:

 I love you so much

 I love you this much (with arms spread wide and then wrapped into a hug around your baby.)

 You will love the big bear and baby bunny napping together!